 Earn 5,000 Bonus Points Annually – Every year, after your account anniversary, you’ll receive 5,000 bonus points.

-The increased 50,000 point sign up bonus for the JetBlue Plus card is the highest offer since 2017.
+The increased 60,000 point sign up bonus for the JetBlue Plus Card is the highest offer since 2018.
 Those points are good for any JetBlue flight with no blackout dates.
-Having points in a revenue-based frequent flyer program like JetBlue is a great option for families because there are no worries about finding available award space for multiple people.
+Having points in a revenue-based frequent flyer program like JetBlue is a great option because there are no worries about finding available award space for multiple people.
 Your Mileage May Vary if this is a good offer because maybe JetBlue doesn’t fly to where you live.
-If that’s the case, then this definitely isn’t the offer for you.

 This post first appeared on Your Mileage May Vary